digime/digime-sdk-nodejs/guides/read-data-overview.md

 // stopPolling is a function that you can call if you would like to stop the process when it's still running.
 ```

-And that's it, you've successfully received data from the user using digi.me!
+And that's it you've successfully received data from the user using digi.me!

-When user access token is updated onAccessTokenChange will be triggered.
-Please use onAccessTokenChange to add logic for updating access token.
+When the user access token is updated, the onAccessTokenChange event will be triggered.
+Be sure to use onAccessTokenChange to implement logic for updating the access token.

-Next time you want to get data from the same user, you can reuse the User Access Token and go straight to step 5 of the process!
+Next time you need to read data from the same user, you can reuse the User Access Token and go directly to step 5 of the process!

+Data can also be read file by file.
+For more details, please refer to the [Reading Data](../fundamentals/read.html) section.